 The application will be transferred to the LDSS for processing.
-If there are any verification documents needed, a follow-up letter will be sent from the LDSS.
-The applicant may mail or fax the requested documents to the LDSS to complete the process.
-The LDSS will make a final decision on the case and send the applicant a Notice of Action on Benefits with the result.
+If there are any verification documents needed, a follow-up letter will be sent from that LDSS.
+The applicant must mail, fax, or drop off the requested documents to the LDSS to complete the process.
+The LDSS will make a final decision on the case and send the applicant a Notice of Action on Benefits with the result. (see sample on page 2.29)